Photo Contest: FAQs

 Yes!
 The contest is completely free to enter.

-The winners will be announced in August 2019.
+The winners will be announced in mid October, 2023.

-A total of 40 finalists are selected by both the online community (public choice) and Envision Kindness staff.
-To be one of the top 20 finalists from public choice, you must have the most shares, votes, comments and likes during the voting period from July 3 – July 10.
-Votes, shares, and comments all count to points.
-The images with the top 20 point totals will become finalists.
-The other 20 finalists are selected by Envision Kindness staff based on the quality of the photo, the message of the photo, and information included by the photographer explaining what is happening in the photo.
-The winners will be chosen from our finalists by our panel of distinguished judges.
-This year we are adding a new category and prize to celebrate the work of volunteers and the non-profits (charities) they volunteer for.
-The Envision Kindness staff will select up to 10 additional photos to be considered for the Nonprofit Honoree prize.
-The Our World Is Kind judges will pick the best image from that group.
+A total of 50 finalists are selected by both the online community (public choice) and Envision Kindness staff.
+To be one of the top 10 finalists from public choice, you must have the most shares, votes, and likes during the voting period.
+Votes and shares both count as points.
+The images with the top 10 point totals will become finalists.
+The other 40 finalists are selected by Envision Kindness staff based on the quality of the photo, the message of the photo, and information included by the photographer explaining what is happening in the photo.
+The winners will be chosen from all of our finalists by our panel of distinguished judges.
+The Our World is Kind judges will also select one special image from the 40 finalists they selected to be awarded the Caring and Connection prize, and one of the 40 finalists to be awarded the Nonprofit prize.

-Only one prize is awarded.
+Only one prize is awarded for any image.
 If an image is selected for more than one prize, the prize with the greatest value will be awarded.

 Kindness appears in many different forms.
 Our website also provides some ideas and we also encourage you to draw inspiration from last year’s finalists and winners.
 Some examples and ideas include: